Gift & Estate Valuation Services for Families, Fiduciaries, and Counsel

 Gift & Estate Valuation FAQ

-What type of valuation does the firm provide for gift and estate tax purposes?
 The firm provides business valuations for gift and estate tax purposes under the fair market value standard.
 Engagements include minority interests in closely held businesses, fractional real property ownership, limited partnership interests, and LLC membership units.

-What is required to begin a gift or estate valuation engagement?
 The firm requires the controlling date, governing documents, financial records, and identification of the precise ownership interest before scope and timeline are confirmed.
 A complete intake package shortens the engagement timeline and strengthens the final report.

-How long does a gift or estate valuation engagement typically take?
-Timeline depends on the complexity of the interest, completeness of the record package, and whether the engagement is pre-filing or in response to an IRS inquiry.
+Timeline depends on the complexity of the interest, completeness of the record package, and whether the engagement is pre-filing, part of estate administration, or connected to an examination or dispute.
 The firm confirms scope and timeline before work begins.

-Does the firm accept engagements from counsel and fiduciaries?
 Yes.
-The firm works with families, fiduciaries, and counsel at all stages — including pre-filing gift and estate tax valuations, IRS examinations, Tax Court proceedings, and settlement negotiations.
+The firm works with families, fiduciaries, and counsel at all stages, including pre-filing gift and estate tax valuations, estate administration, IRS examination support, dispute evaluation, and settlement negotiations.

 Whether you are counsel, a fiduciary, or a family member evaluating a transfer, estate administration, or closely held business interest, contact the firm for a confidential consultation about the valuation issues in your matter.